December 8 2022 | 14 Min Read

 Huzzah!
 You’ll live to time travel another day!

 But in the meantime, what is this strange device in your hands that looks like the technological love child of a protractor and a telescope?
-And what does this new temporal adventure you’ve fallen into have to do with 3PLs and supply chain management?
+And what does this new temporal adventure you’ve fallen into have to do with logistics service providers and an agile supply chain?

 Well … we can explain.